rikiya-ohashi/ooservo/README.md

 | **8.4V** | **900** | 900 deg/s |

 **Note on Velocity Accuracy:**
-* **Speed Variance:** The actual rotation speed may vary by up to ±5% from the specified value due to individual hardware variances.
+* **Speed Variance:** The actual rotation speed may vary by up to ±5% from the specified value due to unit-to-unit variation.
 * **Timing Variance:** Due to this variance and power supply stability, the time taken to reach the target angle may differ from theoretical calculations.
 * **Precision Control:** For tasks requiring precise long-term speed control, it is recommended to periodically send target positions to compensate for any drift.